-The format and requirements of Appendix M have been updated for the 2021-22 financial year.
 Agencies will be required to provide variance analysis commentary for line items at the financial statement and note levels following the Prime AASB 1049 ledger format.
 Commentary will be required for GGS and TSS eliminated data.

-All Agencies must complete detailed variance analysis for the year to 30 June 2022, for any variances equal to or greater than 5% and \$50 million.
+All Agencies must submit the form and provide commentary on variances (equal to or greater than 5% and \$50 million by 1 August 2023.
 The variance analysis should include:

-- Comparison of your Agencies actual 2021-22 financial performance and financial position to the 2020-21 financial performance and financial position, and - Comparison of your Agencies actual 2021-22 financial performance and financial position to the original budgeted 2021-22 financial performance and financial position where AASB 1055 applies to your Agency.
+- Comparison of your Agencies actual 2022-23 financial performance and financial position to the 2021-22 financial performance and financial position, and - Comparison of your Agencies actual 2022-23 financial performance and financial position to the original budgeted 2022-23 financial performance and financial position where AASB 1055 applies to your Agency.